Hai-Ho-1990/hello-World/README.md

 # hello-World

 Hello World.
-This is Hai
+This is Hai.
+And this is a new uppdate.